Abduni/SP-app/README.md

   displayTurn();
 }

-// used to take turns drawing Xs and Os boolean Xsturn = true;
+boolean Xsturn = true;

-//updated each time mouse is clicked int prevFrameCount=0;
+int prevFrameCount=0;

 void mousePressed() {
-  //Because some phone processing apps register clicks too fast (multiple clicks registered in a row) a restriciton is created using framecount if (frameCount-prevFrameCount<15) {
+  if (frameCount-prevFrameCount<15) {
     return;
   }
   prevFrameCount=frameCount;
-  //variables that represent x and y positions of the mouse and will be used to give values to positions (used in getPosition) savedMouse.x = mouseX;
+  savedMouse.x = mouseX;
   savedMouse.y = mouseY;
   int location = getPosition();
-  // events that can occur on board page if (!showWords && !displayScores) {
+  if (!showWords && !displayScores) {
     boardPageEvent(location);
     playerWin();
-    //events that can occur on levels page
   } else if (showWords && !displayScores) {
     levelsPageEvent(location);
-    // events that can occur on scoreboard page
   } else if (displayScores) {
     scoreboardPageEvent(location);
   }
-  //println("Turn Counter: " + turnCounter);
 }

-// saved values for each button on board page final int NEWGAME = 10;
+final int NEWGAME = 10;
 final int SKIP = 11;
 final int SCOREBOARD = 70;